aferragu/aferragu.github.io/_projects/evqueues.md

 This simulator in [Julia](https://julialang.org/) enables to simulate random arrival processes (Poisson) of vehciles to an EV charging station, with random demands and deadlines.
 It also has the ability to handle trace-based simulations from real world data such as those from [ACN-Sim](https://ev.caltech.edu/simulator) and test idealized scheduling policies.

-Check out the publications page for more info on analysis of scheduling in EV charging facilities.
+Check out my [publications](/publications) page also where we use the simulator to get insight on the analysis of scheduling policies for EV charging facilities.

 * [Source code](https://github.com/aferragu/EVQueues.jl)